googleforgames/open-match-docs/site/content/en/docs/Guides/tls.md

 ### Certgen

 *Certgen uses the golang tls library and has not been reviewed by a security* *expert.
-Use at your own risk.*
+Use it at your own risk.*

-Open Match provides a certgen tool for your convience to generate certificates.
+Open Match provides a certgen tool for your convenience to generate certificates.
 This tool is used to generate the TLS certificates for development and may be used to quickly configure a secure cluster while waiting for your final certificates.